greggman/webgpu-debug-helper/README.md

   This is in contrast to normal WebGPU where errors are returned asynchronously and so the command that caused the error is long forgotten.

-* It adds errors to command encoders and pass encoders
+* It adds errors to command encoders and pass encoders (these throw)

   In normal WebGPU, command encoders and pass encoders often do not report errors.
-  Rather, they record the error, make the encoder as *invalid*, and then only report the error when the encoder is ended/finished.
-This can make it hard to find errors.
+  Rather, they record the error, mark the encoder as *invalid*, and then only report the error when the encoder is ended/finished.
+This can make it hard to find errors as they might have happened hundreds or thousands of calls ago.

   With this script, many of these types of errors will be generated immediately.